In order to be admitted to the MBA program, you must meet the following criteria:

 - Your request for transfer credits must be approved by your graduate advisory committee, the graduate coordinator, and the deans of both the College of Business and the Graduate School as part of your official degree plan.

-- You cannot transfer more than nine graduate credits toward your MBA degree.
+- You cannot transfer more than 9 graduate credits toward your MBA degree.